Apply Models

 rownames_to_column("point_id") # add unique identifier

-## Simple feature collection with 461 features and 2 fields
+grid_points # geometry column has been added## Simple feature collection with 461 features and 2 fields

 ## Geometry type: POINT